Dexter Lawrence: Pre-draft

+New York Giants

 Lawrence injured his left leg during his attempt at the 40-yard dash during the 2019 NFL Combine.
 Lawrence was selected by the New York Giants in the first round with the 17th overall pick in the 2019 NFL draft.
 The Giants originally acquired the selection as part of a trade that sent Odell Beckham Jr. to the Cleveland Browns.

+2019

 In Week 3 against the Tampa Bay Buccaneers, Lawrence recorded his first career sack on Jameis Winston in the 32-31 win.
 In Week 5 against the Minnesota Vikings, Lawrence recorded a sack and a forced fumble on Kirk Cousins in the 28-10 loss.
 As a rookie, he started in all 16 games.
 He finished with 2.5 sacks, 38 total tackles (24 solo), one pass defended, and one forced fumble as the Giants went 4–12.
 He was named to the PFWA All-Rookie Team.

+2020

 In the 2020 season, Lawrence appeared in 16 games and started 15.
 He finished with four sacks, 53 total tackles (30 solo), and two passes defended as the Giants went 6–10.

+2021

 During Week 2 of the 2021 season against the Washington Football Team, Lawrence jumped offsides on the final play of the 4th quarter, a Dustin Hopkins missed field goal, which nullified the Washington kick attempt.
 The Giants would lose 29–30 on Hopkins' successful re-kick, dropping to 0–2 for the fifth consecutive season.
 In the 2021 season, he appeared in 16 games and started 11.
 He finished with 2.5 sacks, 54 total tackles (27 solo), two passes defended, and one forced fumble.

+2022

 On April 28, 2022, the Giants picked up the fifth-year option on Lawrence’s rookie contract.

 The 2022 season marked a career year for Lawrence.
 In Week 4, he tallied 2 sacks against the Chicago Bears, the first multi-sack game of his career, then earned praise from Aaron Rodgers following their comeback victory over the Green Bay Packers a week later.
 In a Week 15 tilt against the Washington Commanders, he forced an incomplete pass from Taylor Heinicke that turned out to be a key forced fumble which the Giants recovered.
 The Giants made the playoffs in 2022 for the first time in his career.
 He finished the 2022 season with 7.5 sacks, 68 tackles, 28 quarterback hits and 2 forced fumbles.
 As well as being selected to his first Pro Bowl and first All-Pro team.
 He was ranked 28th by his fellow players on the NFL Top 100 Players of 2023.